CLOSE X

 A Texas Panhandle Legend

-We were told that Amarillo has more than 500 restaurants.
-Its most famous, by far, is the Big Texan Steak Ranch, which is a Panhandle legend.
+Amarillo has more than 500 restaurants.
+Its most famous, by far, is the Big Texan Steak Ranch, which is a Texas Panhandle legend.
 Situated close to Route 66 and alongside Interstate 40, this massive eatery has a carnival atmosphere with a big gift shop, a live rattlesnake, a shooting gallery and games of chance.

 Serving more than 500,000 guests last year, its biggest novelty is the 72-ounce steak, “Free if you eat it all in one hour.”
 About three people a day try to consume the four and a half pound chunk of beef with sides.
 But, as the manager told us, only one out of six succeeds, and the other five pay $72.00.
-The atmosphere at the Big Texan was great fun (chicken-fried steak and “mountain oysters” were popular offerings) but, for normal appetites, quantity surpasses quality.
+The atmosphere at the Big Texan is great fun but for normal appetites, however, quantity surpasses quality.

 Wild turkeys walking through the brush in a park